EUROPE MARKETS: European Stocks Rise, Take Lead From U.K. After Surprise Election Result

 ADVERTISEMENT

 A weak pound can make shares of multinational companies listed on the FTSE 100 more attractive, as it can help boost their sales by easing selling prices.
-Among such companies, shares of luxury goods maker Burberry Group PLC (BRBY.LN) popped up 2.3%, while building materials supplier CRH PLC rose 1.9%.
+Among such companies, shares of luxury goods maker Burberry Group PLC (BRBY.LN) popped up 1.9% and building materials supplier CRH PLC rose 2.1%, as did shares of oil producer BP PLC (BP.LN) .

 But domestically focused U.K. stocks were hit hard after the election result.
-That helped hold back the broad-based Stoxx Europe 600 , which edged up less than 1 point to 389.20.
+That helped limit gains for the broad-based Stoxx Europe 600 .
+It was up 0.3% at 390.11.
+But for the week, the index was looking at a 0.6% decline.

-Of the U.K. stocks on the pan-European benchmark, property developer Berkeley Group Holdings PLC (BKG.LN) suffered a 4.3% loss, Metro Bank PLC (MTRO.LN) fell 4%, and retailer Next PLC (NXT.LN) moved 3.3% lower.
+Among U.K. stocks on the pan-European benchmark, property developer Berkeley Group Holdings PLC (BKG.LN) suffered a 3.7% loss, Metro Bank PLC (MTRO.LN) fell 2.7%, and retailer Next PLC (NXT.LN) moved 1.6% lower.

-"Whilst the pound's weakness is allowing some U.K. stocks to bounce this morning, it's hardly an assured move and less can be said of sterling which remains out of favor with investors," said Ed Anderson, head of research at FxPro, in emailed comments.
+"Banks shares were amongst the worst performers, despite the positive implications for foreign earnings because it likely means a longer wait until the Bank of England raises rates," said Lawler.

-"Any meaningful recovery is hard to see until the political picture becomes clearer," he said.
+May called a snap election in April in a bid to strengthen her position before entering negotiations over Britain's exit from the European Union, or Brexit.
+Despite the poor showing, May said Friday she will form a new government with the support of Northern Ireland's Democratic Unionist Party, which holds 10 seats.
+The DUP said it would talk to May about an possible arrangement.

 (END) Dow Jones Newswires